 We'll show you the basic alarm response and event escalation workflows

-Note: Before you can use the Cobalt Alarm Response integration, you'll have to follow the Installation Checklist.
+Note: Before you can use the Cobalt Access Control Monitoring integration, you'll have to follow the Installation Checklist.

 When an alarm is triggered (for example a door is forced open), Cobalt will decide whether to respond to the alarm.
 If you have specified that the robot should respond to this alarm (and device), the robot will be dispatched immediately to the alarm location.